-- Team project plan developing in MS Project software.
+- Team project plan developing in MS Project.

 |Syllabus - others, projects and individual work of students:|

-- Students will work in groups (up to 10 students per team), solve a real-life problem according to created project plan.
+- Students will work in groups (10 students per team), solve a real-life problem according to created project plan.

 - A Guide To The Project Management Body Of Knowledge, Fourth Edition, Project Management Institute, 2008, ISBN 978-1-933890-51-7.